Merle Haggard: Later career

 Haggard's 1970 LP A Tribute to the Best Damn Fiddle Player in the World, dedicated to Bob Wills, helped spark a permanent revival and expanded the audience for western swing.
 By this point, Haggard was one of the most famous country singers in the world, having enjoyed an immensely successful artistic and commercial run with Capitol, accumulating 24 number-one country singles since 1966.

 In 1972, Let Me Tell You about A Song, the first TV special starring Haggard, was nationally syndicated by Capital Cities TV Productions.
-It was a semi-autobiographical musical profile of Haggard, akin to the contemporary Behind The Music, produced and directed by Michael Davis.
-The 1973 recession anthem, "If We Make It Through December," furthered Haggard's status as a champion of the working class.
-"If We Make It Through December" turned out to be Haggard and The Strangers last crossover pop hit.
+It was a semi-autobiographical musical profile of Haggard, akin to the contemporary Behind the Music, produced and directed by Michael Davis.
+The 1973 recession anthem, "If We Make It Through December", furthered Haggard's status as a champion of the working class.
+"If We Make It Through December" turned out to be Haggard and the Strangers' final crossover pop hit.